Equitable interest is a concept that is part of the everyday life of a real estate professional.

 Often, people come into contact with equitable interest because someone is listing a property they don’t own.

-Actually, these listings will likely be on a local listing website rather than the MLS, but it opens up the question of equitable interest.
+Actually, these listings will likely be on a local listing website rather than the MLS, but the question of ownership remains.

-It’s often true that only the owner of a property can sell it…unless you have equitable interest in a property.
+It’s often true that only the owner of a property can sell it…unless, that is, you have equitable interest in a property.

-In these cases, equitable interest comes in a variety of forms:
+In these cases, the seller’s equitable interest will come from one of a variety of sources:

 an option contract

 a lease option contract

 When you find someone listing a property they don’t legally own, they are most likely a wholesaler.